dafny-lang/dafny/Test/tutorial/ImpVerifiedCompiler/README.md

 ## Dafny: a proof system

 Dafny's proof system encompasses natural deduction and sequent calculus and has the following axioms: excluded-middle, choice, proof-irrelevance.
+It is not linear.

 | File   | New concepts | Notes    |
 | ------ | ------------ | -------- |